compose-spec/compose-spec/spec.md

 `restart` defines the policy that the platform applies on container termination.

 - `no`: The default restart policy.
-Does not restart the container under any circumstances.
+It does not restart the container under any circumstances.
 - `always`: The policy always restarts the container until its removal.
 - `on-failure`: The policy restarts the container if the exit code indicates an error.
-- `unless-stopped`: The policy restarts the container irrespective of the exit code but will stop restarting when the service is stopped or removed.
+- `unless-stopped`: The policy restarts the container irrespective of the exit code but stops restarting when the service is stopped or removed.

 ```yml